What to see in Ticino, Switzerland

 The official tourism board of this area is www.ascona-locarno.com.

 Is the main city standing in the Swiss side of the lake, and has a charme brewed by a mix of exotic and alpine scents.
-Palm trees, gardens teeming with flowers of all colors and the soft jingle of the sailboats ropes hitting their masts collides with the surrounding snowy mountain ridges, creating contrasting emotions.
+Palm trees, gardens teeming with flowers of all colors and the soft jingle of the sailboats' ropes collide with the surrounding snowy mountain ridges, creating contrasting emotions.
 Piazza Grande is the heart of the city, where the cultural and architectural features get most alive.
 From here you can easily head to explore the town's old part, Città Vecchia, filled with churches, colorful alleys and squares, like Piazza S. Antonio, historical palaces such as the Visconti Castle and more: follow this link for detailed official informations.

 Parco delle Camelie, straight south of the town center, is the nicest public garden of Locarno, offering beautiful windows over the lake.